Skip to content

-The Performance Check Advisor scans your Fabric Warehouse (or Lakehouse SQL Endpoint) for common performance pitfalls and produces actionable findings — no scoring, just clear guidance on what to fix and why.
+The Performance Check Advisor scans your Fabric Warehouse or SQL Analytics Endpoint for common performance pitfalls and produces actionable findings — no scoring, just clear guidance on what to fix and why.

 from fabric_warehouse_advisor import PerformanceCheckAdvisor, PerformanceCheckConfig